Packages

 Here are the 3 major actuator types which are used in mobile robots:

 The most commonly used actuators in mobile robots are the electric motors, specifically DC brushed motors.
 They are versatile and can be used in various configurations to provide different types of movement, power and energy efficiency.
-To learn more about the electric motors that are used in mobile robotics, please check our special Where to and How to use the DC brushed motors article.

 These are generally used in industrial robots and are known for their high force and speed.
 However, they are less commonly used in mobile robots due to their size and complexity.